 this Keats sequence ‘Weird Syrup’.
 The first 7 are entitled ‘Contrafacts and Counterfactuals from Keats’.
 These were composed of 14 couplets.
 Now I have finished a new group called ‘Curtal Song-Nets from Junkets’, and they are curtal sonnets, a weird (but unsyrupy) combination of the stanza developed from the sonnet by Keats for his Odes and from the curtal-sonnet invented by Hopkins, which I made a late decision to remode as 10 couplets with a tail/tale to trail/tell.

-Future publications from 'Weird Syrup' will be listed HERE.
-None has yet been submitted to magazines.
+Publications from 'Weird Syrup' will be listed HERE.
+HUB POST:

 What comes after Keats?
 I could write through another sonnet by Shelley (though I'm going off the idea of treating Shelley's 'Ode to the West Wind' as a sequence of 5 sonnets).
 Individual sonnets have been operating as 'interval' sonnets throughout the book.
 I've even thought of returning to Wordsworth, since he was so productive at the start of the year; I've read through his sequence to the River Duddon, his last important work, though I might check out the sonnets about capital punishment again.
 One of my running arguments about Brexit was that it was about re-introducing hanging once we were free of inconvenient human rights.
 Maybe.
 Eventually I see the book British Standards ending with versions of Clare's sonnets, probably as quennets (since I've largely superseded sonnet frames in the development of my larger project).
 But, as I had problems with Bad Idea (book two of the 'English Strain project), in that I ran out of poems to version before I'd reached Brexit, the same has happened in regards to the Brexit Transition Period and Covid-19!
 I have difficulties here (which are admittedly my problem and of little importance to you) which I will have to deal with.